Lou Reed: 2000–2012: Rock and ambient experimentation

 In 2004, a Groovefinder remix of his song "Satellite of Love", called "Satellite of Love '04", was released.
 It peaked at No. 10 on the UK Singles Chart.

 In October 2006, Reed appeared at Hal Willner's Leonard Cohen tribute show "Came So Far for Beauty" in Dublin, along with Laurie Anderson, Nick Cave, Anohni, Jarvis Cocker, and Beth Orton.
 He played a heavy metal version of Cohen's "The Stranger Song".

-In December that year, Reed played a series of shows at St. Ann's Warehouse, Brooklyn, based on Berlin.
-Reed played with guitarist Steve Hunter, who played on the original album and Rock 'n' Roll Animal, and was joined by singers Anohni and Sharon Jones.
+In December of that year, Reed played a series of shows at St. Ann's Warehouse, Brooklyn, based on Berlin.
+He played with guitarist Steve Hunter, who played on the original album and Rock 'n' Roll Animal, and was joined by singers Anohni and Sharon Jones.
 The show was produced by Bob Ezrin, who also produced the original album, and Hal Willner.
 The show played at the Sydney Festival in January 2007 and in Europe during June and July 2007.
 The album version of the concert, entitled Berlin: Live at St. Ann's Warehouse, and a live film recording of these concerts were both released in 2008.
-In April 2007, he released Hudson River Wind Meditations, an album of ambient meditational music.
-It was released on the Sounds True record label.
+In April 2007, he released Hudson River Wind Meditations, an album of ambient music intended as an aid for meditation, on the Sounds True record label.
 In June 2007, he performed at the Traffic Festival 2007 in Turin, Italy, a five-day free event organized by the city.
 In the same month "Pale Blue Eyes" was included in the soundtrack of the French-language film, The Diving Bell and the Butterfly.
-In August 2007, Reed recorded "Tranquilize" with The Killers in New York City, a duet with Brandon Flowers for the B-side/rarities album Sawdust.
+In August 2007, Reed recorded "Tranquilize" with the Killers in New York City, a duet with Killers frontman Brandon Flowers for the B-side/rarities album Sawdust.